 Contaminated Land Remediation Relief (LRR) is the UK's primary direct tax incentive for companies involved in brownfield development, land remediation or bringing long term derelict land back into productive use.

 Compiling a LRR claim to withstand HMRC scrutiny takes planning and care but the rewards can be significant.
-For every £100 of qualifying expenditure the company could receive up to £28.50 (£37.50 from April 2023) in return - don't lose out!
+For every £100 of qualifying expenditure the company could receive an enhanced tax deduction of up to £150 (37.5%) in return but there are significant 'bear traps' to catch the unwary.

 Set out below is a detailed guide with examples of how the rules operate in practise.
 If you would like more expert input please contact bryan.crawford@furastaconsulting.com.